daparker/checkvalve/README.md

 **Code Changes**
 - Made compatible with API 11+ (Honeycomb and above)
-  - Moved all network operations to background threads
+  - Moved network operations to background threads
-  - Created new classes to handle challenge response queries and RCON queries in the background
+  - Created new classes to handle all server queries in the background
 - Increased the target SDK version to 19 (KitKat)
 - Completely changed the handling of database queries
   - `DatabaseProvider` instances are now opened and closed more cleanly